laoguowangCP/godot-statechart-sharp/README.md

 Here's several specification you shall follow:

 - Do not manually call `Step` with node loop event, especially when a step is running.
-- Do not call same event as a step is running, this may cause unintended endless loop.
+- Do not call same event from a running step, this may cause unintended endless loop.

 | Property | Description |
 | ---- | ---- |